przemyslawzalewski/npm-check-updates/README.md

 - `Cannot find module 'X'`.
 Cannot reproduce.
 TLDR; Seems to be fixed by fresh installs of node and npm.
 See [#144](https://github.com/tjunnone/npm-check-updates/issues/144#issuecomment-148499121).

-- Windows: If npm-check-updates hangs, run `ncu --loglevel verbose` to see if it is waiting for stdin.
-If so, try setting the package file explicitly: `ncu -g --packageFile package.json`.
-See [#136](https://github.com/tjunnone/npm-check-updates/issues/136#issuecomment-155721102).

 Development Notes
 --------------